swiss-ai-center/core-engine/docs/how-to-guides/how-to-add-dvc-to-a-service.md

 https://dvc.org/doc/command-reference/init

-Now that DVC is installed we have to init it, so go to your service folder and use this command
+Now that DVC is installed we have to init it, so go to your service folder and use this command.

 ```sh
 dvc init --subdir
 ```